 - RV dump station

-- Horseshoe pits, basketball hoops, and volleyball court
+- Horsehoe pits, basketball hoops and volleyball court

-Both cabins and electrical site are accessible to campers with disabilities.
+One electrical campsite and both cabins are accessible to campers with disabilities.